darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 ###Initial Set Up
 1. I pity the fool that that don't make no back up!
-2. Decide which file in your solution is the 'Master'.
+2. Decide which file in your solution is the 'master'.
 This will generally be the UI file in a separated solution.
 3. Decide which file(s) in your solution will require account management.
 This will generally be the data file and can include the master file as well.
 These will be the 'managed' files.

 ###Tables and Layouts